REGISTER WITH THE PRACTICE

 Welcome to Wells Health Centre

 We are pleased to accept registration requests from patients who are living within the area indicated on the map below.
-Here is a downloadable copy of our Practice Leaflet: click here to view the Practice Leaflet July 2020
+Here is a downloadable copy of our Practice Leaflet: click here for Practice leaflet June 2023

 You can view the practice boundary by clicking here